threefoldtech/web3gw/manual/src/threelang/tfgrid/vm.md

-# VM Namespace
+# Machines Actions

-- To deploy a number of virtual machines on the same network, use the vm namespace.
+- To deploy a number of virtual machines on the same network, use the machines actions.

 ## Create Operation

-- action name: !!tfgrid.vm.create
+- action name: !!tfgrid.machines.create
 - parameters:
   - network [optional]
     - if not provided, a random network name will be generated.